-Home Depot’s sales still climbing
+Home Depot sales climb again, but DIY frenzy may be cooling

 For the three months ended August 1, sales climbed to $41.12 billion from $38.05 billion.
 Chairman and CEO Craig Menea said in a prepared statement Tuesday that this was the first time the chain surpassed quarterly sales of more than $40 billion.

-It also surpassed the $40.71 billion analysts were expecting, according to a survey by Zacks Investment Research.
+Revenue also surpassed the $40.71 billion analysts were expecting, according to a survey by Zacks Investment Research.

 However, sales at stores open at least a year, a key indicator of a retailer’s health, increased 4.5%, and 3.4% in the U.S. Wall Street had expected same-store sales of 5.4% according to FactSet.

+And while the average receipt per ring-up at Home Depot registers was higher, customer traffic slowed compared with the period last year when the pandemic kicked off frenzied do-it-yourself projects at home.

-Shares fell nearly 4% before the opening bell.
+Shares fell more than 4% before the opening bell.

-Home improvement stores have been incredibly busy amid the pandemic as people continue to work from home and seek updates and fixes to their houses.
-Many families also decided that bigger homes, or at least different homes, were a necessity.
-That has fueled sales at Home Depot.
+Home improvement stores have filled during the the pandemic as people working from home took on new projects.
+Many also moved to places with more room for the home office, and that too fueled sales.

+Yet sales of new homes fell for a third straight month in June, dropping by 6.6% to the lowest level in more than a year.

 Home Depot Inc. earned $4.81 billion, or $4.53 per share, in the quarter.
 That compares with $4.33 billion, or $4.02 per share, a year ago.
 This beat the $4.43 per share that Wall Street predicted.